Inamullah93/ai-youtube-automation/README.md

 ## How to Use This Workflow

-1. Download the `automated-ai-youtube-content-generator.json` file from this repository.
+1. Download the `Ai youtube content generator.json` file from this repository.

 2. Open n8n.